marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/mips-options.rst

     of the operands is negative.

-  The workarounds for the division errata rely on special functions in libgcc.a.
+  The workarounds for the division errata rely on special functions in :samp:`libgcc.a`.
 At present, these functions are only provided by the ``mips64vr*-elf`` configurations.

   Other VR4120 errata require a NOP to be inserted between certain pairs of